 Emergency Assistance Fund

-Some of the Centre County Chapter Emergency Grants awarded in 2017-2018 helped our students with the following items:
+Some of the Centre County Chapter Emergency Grants help our students with the following items:

 - Assist numerous students in covering health care costs